In the Realm of the Poet

 Johan Furåker has a lucky hand with this interesting story about an eccentric man who lived out his dreams, both in his writings and in his real life, positioned on the threshold of modernity.
 Furåker’s exquisite paintings possess a rich variety of sizes, colors and motives.
 With their refined textures and details that one can enjoy, as with all fine painting, they seduce the spectator and they invite us into their mysterious world.
 The motives are – seen from a certain distance – nearly photographic but when you move up closer to the works, they become more and more abstract.
 It is indeed a masterly grip!

-Lisbeth Bonde is a writer, art critic and journalist based in Copenhagen.
+Writer, art critic and journalist based in Copenhagen.
 She has written several books on contemporary art.